morpho-org/morpho-security/asset-listing-checklist.md

 ## Before Listing

 - [ ] If the asset passes the "Discussion Phase", the asset MUST be tested on a fork and fuzzed.
 The protocol MUST behave as usual with this new asset.
+- [ ] Morpho's liquidation bot MUST be able to liquidate on this asset (if the asset is borrowable).

 ## Listing